jimklimov/git-scripts/README.md

 (can be customized by setting `DIFFVIEWER` envvar in e.g. user profile) as the one-time renderer for `git diff` requests.

+* `git-branch-alias` -- a recent addition, and not mine to start with (kudos go to Phil Sainty), this Git extension allows to reference branches by another name.
+Think of all tools and habits that expect a `master` branch and hiccup on an `oi/hipster` ;) I took Phil's script from his StackOverflow post and just added links to his posts and a `bash` shebang.

 As with any other Git methods, it suffices that these scripts are available in your `PATH` (e.g. in `$USER/bin`, or symlinked to `/usr/bin`, etc.) and then they can be called as `git method-name`, such as `git zclone ws1 /tmp/buildws`.